Banh Canh Cua (Vietnamese Crab & Shrimp Tapioca Noodle Soup)

 While the broth is simmering, make your annatto oil.
 Combine annatto seeds and vegetable in a sauce pan.
 Simmer for 1-2 minutes until the oil turns orange.
 Set aside.
 After the soup has simmered for 30 minutes, mix tapioca starch with 2/3 cup of water and add to the broth.
 Simmer for 5 minutes to thicken.
 Lastly, add the annatto oil, and your broth is done!
 Now it’s time to assemble your noodle bowls.
 Add banh canh to a bowl.
 Top with pork, crab meat, shrimp, green onions, and fried shallots and serve!

 A clean, clear broth comes from parboiling the pork.
-These is an essential technique for Vietnamese soup broths.
+This is an essential technique for Vietnamese soup broths.
 Pork has a lot of gross little bits that come out when you first start to boil it.
 They make the broth cloudy and unappetizing.
-To parboil pork, combine pork and water in a pot and bring to a boil.
-Simmer for 10 minutes and turn off the heat.
-Remove the pork pieces and throw out the water.
-Add the pork pieces back to the pot and cover with fresh water.
+Also!
 Make sure to clean the pot before adding back the pork because those gross bits will stick to the pot.
 If you master this technique, you can master not only this dish, but also other Vietnamese favorites like canh chua and bun rieu.

 Did you make this dish?